Team2530/InCANceivable/matrix/README.md

 The `data` folder beside the `matrix.ino` file stores the source PNG files.
 The image dimensions must match the dimensions of the LED panel.
 Our 2022 robot's panel dimensions are 9x8.

 To convert your image, go to the repository's root directory and open the `libraries/MatrixUtils` folder on the command line or terminal.
-You will need to have Python and pillow (`pip install pillow`) installed to run the converter.
+You will need Windows (because of the way that the tool interprets paths), Python, and pillow (`pip install pillow`) installed to run the converter.
 The following steps will guide you in structuring the command to input -- don't hit enter until you reach the end:
 - Type `python .\imgconv.py`, which will run the ImgConv utility.
 - Add a space and append `..\..\matrix\data\<FILENAME>.png`, replacing `<FILENAME>` with the actual file name of your source PNG file.
 - Add a space and append `-o ..\images\<TYPE>.h`, replacing `<TYPE>` with either `splash` or `marquee`, depending on the mode you want your image to run in.